ali-zargari/CS-157A-Project-DishSocial/README.md

 - Writing the report

 ## Jun Kit Wong
+- Proposal
+- EER Diagram
-- Developed a majority of the core endpoints and the functions like logging in, loggin out, etc
+- Developed a majority of the core endpoints with their queries
+- Major functions like logging in, loggin out, etc
-- Developed controller functions, and a variety of other front-end funcions
+- Developed controller functions, and a variety of other front-end functions
+- Assistance in all the crucial aspects of the project
 - Writing the report